cloudmesh/cloudmesh-robot/README.md

 C3PO.
 Next, we still have to install some additional programs before you can use other commands.

-The instalation of these commands requires administrator access.
+The installation of these commands requires administrator access.
 In case you are not an administrator you can temporarily change yourself as an administrator in the OSX configuration windows.
 Than you can execute the command

 	$ cms robot osx install

 In addition you will need to install the OSX driver for the USB interface to the esp8266.
 This is achieved with

 	$ cms robot osx driver

 Now please change your account to be again a standard account.

 Now you **MUST REBOOT** the machine.
 Without rebooting you will not be able to use the USB drivers.

 Once you have successfully installed the drivers and the commands you can look at the manual page of the robot command with

     $ cms help robot